-This Instant Pot Lemon Chicken Orzo Soup is cozy and comforting, but the bright, fresh flavor of the lemon makes it taste just a little like spring.
+Instant Pot Lemon Chicken Orzo Soup is cozy and comforting, and the bright, fresh flavor of lemon makes it taste just a little like spring.

 Winter this year in Michigan has been absolutely relentless.
 Sub-zero temps, freezing rain, ice storms, and soooo muchhhh snowwww.
-I’m not a person that loves soup…I can take it or leave it and it definitely isn’t something I crave, but this winter has been a big encouragement to create lots of new soup recipes.
+Needless to say, this winter has been a big encouragement to create lots of new soup recipes.
 Nothing warms you up like a warm bowl of soup!

 Spring….where are you?
 We all need you.
 Michigan needs you!